 In addition to our “Comprehensive” and “Collaborative” service levels, we also offer some of our services in a “Do-It-Yourself” service level that has a lower annual fee and no minimum.
 Basic services include asset allocation design and portfolio management using Schwab’s Institutional Intelligent Portfolios, an automated investment management platform.
 Some additional services are available for an additional charge.

-While it can be helpful for one person to be able to view all of their family’s accounts online on their login, sometimes view-only access is not enough.
+While it can be helpful for one person to be able to view all of their family’s accounts online using their login, sometimes view-only access is not enough.
 Often times one person manages all of their family’s finances, but when individually-owned accounts are involved it can be stressful or frustrating to get basic tasks done.
 For example, while Roth IRA funding can be accomplished by anyone, backdoor Roth contributions require the individual retirement account’s owner to perform the second step of converting the assets to Roth.

 Instead of having to nag your spouse to sign paperwork or login online to accomplish these tags, you can manage all of your family’s finances by setting up a power of attorney.

 There are two types of Power of Attorney that you can grant: Power of Attorney (POA) or Durable Power of Attorney (DPOA).

 The difference between the two is that the durable power of attorney persists even if the individual who granted the authority becomes mentally incapacitated.
 In this manner, it is both a useful tool for delegating authority and also a powerful estate planning tool for medical emergencies.